ros2/ros2_documentation/source/Tutorials/WritingASimplePublisherAndSubscriber(Python).rst

 The subscriber node’s code is nearly identical to the publisher’s.
-Line 25 is the same, except now it’s creating a subscriber, with the same arguments as the publisher.
+The constructor creates a subscriber with the same arguments as the publisher.
 Recall from the :ref:`topics tutorial <ROS2Topics>` that the topic name and message type used by the publisher and subscriber must match to allow them to communicate.

 .. code-block:: python